-The extended trading period will start on Sunday 5 December and end on New Year’s Day 2021.
+The extended trading period will start on Saturday 10 December 2022 and end on Monday 2 January 2023.

 Tip: All shops are regarded as general retail shops unless they are a small retail shop, special retail shop, service station or motor vehicle shop.

 During the extended trade period, general retail stores in the Perth metro area may open from:

 - 8am to 9pm on weekdays (commencing from Monday 12 December)